gerlero/openfoam-app/README.md

 ### Why do I get a dialog prompting me to install the "command line developer tools"?

 You are attempting something that requires development tools (e.g. a compiler), and you do not have such tools installed yet.
 Just follow the steps to install the necessary tools from Apple and you should be good to go.

+### I have an older version of macOS and cannot upgrade to a supported version.
+What can I do?

+If you cannot upgrade to a newer macOS, you still have a few alternatives:

+* **Try [installing the latest release](#-install) anyway.** The [required macOS versions](#-prerequisites) are those on which the latest release has been tested and is known to work.
+It is likely that the app will work too on some previous versions of macOS, but due to limited resources I cannot test with older OS versions

+* Download an older release that was tested with your configuration:

+    * Apple silicon — last version tested with macOS 12 Monterey: [**OpenFOAM.app** v1.8.5](https://github.com/gerlero/openfoam-app/releases/tag/v1.8.5) ([⬇️ OpenFOAM v2206](https://github.com/gerlero/openfoam-app/releases/download/v1.8.5/openfoam2206-app-standalone-arm64.zip), [⬇️ OpenFOAM v2112](https://github.com/gerlero/openfoam-app/releases/download/v1.8.5/openfoam2112-app-standalone-arm64.zip))

+    * Intel — last version tested with macOS 10.15 Catalina: [**OpenFOAM.app** v1.8.5](https://github.com/gerlero/openfoam-app/releases/tag/v1.8.5) ([⬇️ OpenFOAM v2206](https://github.com/gerlero/openfoam-app/releases/download/v1.8.5/openfoam2206-app-standalone-x86_64.zip), [⬇️ OpenFOAM v2112](https://github.com/gerlero/openfoam-app/releases/download/v1.8.5/openfoam2112-app-standalone-x86_64.zip))

+* Or, you can try [building the app from source](#-building-from-source) on the system where you'll be using it

+Whatever alternative you choose, please avoid opening an issue if something doesn't work as expected when running an older version of macOS.

 ### Can I get an app for a version from the OpenFOAM Foundation ([openfoam.org](openfoam.org), e.g. OpenFOAM 10)?